-The final phase of the Board Certification process is an Oral Examination.
-In the oral examination, a team of experts questions the endodontist about a variety of endodontic diagnosis and treatment situations.
+During the Oral Examination a team of experts question the endodontist about a variety of endodontic diagnosis and treatment situations.
 Through the extensive interviews, a high level of skill in problem solving, decision making, analysis, creativity, and evaluation must be demonstrated.

 An endodontist who has satisfied all requirements of the Board Certification process of the ABE is declared Board-Certified by the Directors of the ABE.
 This individual is a Diplomate of the American Board of Endodontics.